EmdadHaque/MyResume/projects/rdp_to_azure_vm_with_entra_id.md

     ![](/assets/img/projects/rdp_entra_id/rdp_prompt.png)

-You should now be connected to access the Azure VM via RDP using the Entra ID credentials and MFA.
-Hope this was useful.
+You should now be able to access the Azure VM via RDP using the Entra ID credentials and MFA.
+Hope this was helpful.

 ---
 &nbsp;